chanan/blazor-fluxor/samples/01-CounterSample/README.md

 If you recall, earlier I recommended you make all of the properties of your state should have private setters.
 The recommended pattern for reducing (altering) your state is to replace it with a completely new object that is the same as the previous state but with the relevant changes to its values.

-1. Create a folder `Reducers` in the `Store\Counter` folder.
-2. In the `Reducers` folder create a new file named `IncrementCounterReducer.cs` and enter the following code.
+1. In the `Store\Counter\IncrementCounter` folder create a new file named `IncrementCounterReducer.cs` and enter the following code.
 ```
 using Blazor.Fluxor;
-using CounterSample.Client.Store.Counter.Actions;

-namespace CounterSample.Client.Store.Counter.Reducers
+namespace CounterSample.Client.Store.Counter.IncrementCounter
 {
 	public class IncrementCounterReducer : IReducer<CounterState, IncrementCounterAction>
 	{